ErpNetDocs/info/features/general/file-management-use-cases.md

 ## Quality management

-The Quality department uses File Management in ERP.net as a centralized environment for managing documentation and quality-related activities.
+The Quality department uses File Management in @@name as a centralized environment for managing documentation and quality-related activities.

 Inspection reports, internal audit results, images, nonconformity records, and corrective actions are stored in context — connected to specific processes, deliveries, or projects.